 This Association of hunters is for those that can hunt on their own.
 Those that have their own dogs.
-The Association provides private hunting land access, recommendations where to hunt and a local lodging listing.
+The Association provides private hunting land access, recommendations where to hunt for first year members, and a local lodging listing.
 The hunter provides all else required for his hunt.

 Iowa Hunting Season Land Location

 Hunting is over grain fields edge cover created by drainage’s, fence rows, waterways and fallow ground.

 A drainage cutting through a soybean field.
 Scenes from on day’s hunt.

 While this is a self guided quail hunt operation we do not expect the hunter to know where to hunt.
 We have an online map library of all land.
 We also train and hunt over our own dogs.
 Between the on the land experience and the online map library all hunters will get to the point of where to park their truck, put out the dogs and hunt.